swisschain/Sirius.Api.Docs/source/includes/_brokerage-api.md

 }
 ```

-## Gets broker account details by the asset id
+## Gets the broker account details by the asset id

 ### Request